 1. Name of Employer

 2. Name of Employee

 3. Date Employment began

-4. Wage and Method of Calcula ation
+4. Wage and Method of Calcul ation

-5. Interval at which wages are p paid
+5. Interval at which wages are paid

 6. Normal Hours of work

-7. Short description of employe e's work
+7. Short description of employe ee's work

 8. Probation Period

 9. Annual Holiday Entitlement

 10. Paid Public Holiday

 11. Payment during sickness

-12. Maternity Leave (if employee e female)
+12. Maternity Leave (if employe e female)

-13. Nursing Break Entitlement (fo or female employee)
+13. Nursing Break Entitlement (for female employee)

-14. Notice employee entitled to r eceive
+14. Notice employee entitled to receive

 15. Notice employer required to give

-16. Any other matter either party wishes to include
+16. Any other matter either part y wishes to include

 (b) An employee is free to join a dertaking.
-The address of the The grievance procedure and trade union or staff association, which is recognized by Trade Union or Staff Association is: d disciplinary procedure in this undertaking requires to s or disciplinary action needs to be taken. cable, enter NIL.
+The address of the The grievance procedure ar a trade union or staff association, which is recognized by Trade Union or Staff Association is: and disciplinary procedure in this undertaking requires to so or disciplinary action needs to be taken. and icable, enter NIL.

-Witness
+Emplo yer's signature Witness

-yee's signature Witness
+Emplo yee's signature Witness

 Date Date